SolisTecnologia/RoboSolis-Simple-Route/README.md

 [SolisTecnologia website](https://solistecnologia.com.br/produtos/robotsingle)

 # Please Contact Us
-If you have any problem when using our robot after checking the tutorial, please contact us.
+If you have any problem when using our robot after checking this tutorial, please contact us.

 ### Phone:
 +55 1143040786